-Mail lets you access all of your email accounts, on the go.
+Mail lets you access your email accounts, on the go.

-WARNING: For important information about avoiding distractions that could lead to dangerous situations, see Important safety information on page 157.
+WARNING: For important information about avoiding distractions that could lead to dangerous situations, see Important safety information on page 146.

-Settings > Mail, Contacts, Calendars.
+Change the preview length in Settings > Mail, Contacts, Calendars.

 Insert a photo or video.
-Double-tap, then tap Insert Photo or Video.
-Also see Edit text on page 30.
+Tap the insertion point, then tap Insert Photo or Video.
+Also see Edit text on page 28.

 Quote some text when you reply.
 Tap the insertion point, then select the text you want to include.
-Tap $\langle \cdot \rangle$ , then tap Reply.
+Tap $\langle \neg \rangle$, then tap Reply.
 You can turn off the indentation of the quoted text in Settings > Mail, Contacts, Calendars > Increase Quote Level.